 If you have encountered error messages in your LMS integration, please follow the steps below to resolve the issue.

 We suggest creating a sub domain for KAF to overcome this blocking configuration.
 Cookies set in iframe pages must be of the same domain as the top page.
-See How to Assign Your Own Domain to a Kaltura MediaSpace SaaS Instance for more information.
+See How to Assign Your Own Domain to a Kaltura MediaSpace or KAF SaaS Instance for more information.

 By loading KAF through a sub-domain of your LMS environment, the cookie is no longer considered 3rd party, thus browsers will not block them.